Frequently Asked Questions

 What Will the Difference Be in My W-2?

 At the end of the calendar year, your W-2 will show your adjusted wages for tax reporting purposes.
-A separate box on the W-2 will show the total calendar year deferral amount coded as 403(b) contributions.
-NOTE: You have the benefit of lower taxes up front all year long because for each pay period taxes were computed on the salary rate minus the amount of the TSA contribution.
+A separate box on the W-2 will show the total calendar year deferral amount coded as 403(b) contributions or 457(b) contributions.
+NOTE: You have the benefit of lower taxes up front all year long because for each pay period taxes were computed on the salary rate minus the amount of the pre-tax contribution.

 There are specific limitations on the amount of money you may set aside in a calendar year.
-The limitations are imposed by sections of the IRC; 403(b) and 403(*b), 7,415, and 402(g).
-Alternative limits are available to employees of educational institutions and permit those who qualify to exceed the general limit on deferrals.
+The limitations are imposed by sections of the IRC and are established on a calendar year basis.
+Alternative limits are available and permit those who qualify to exceed the general limit on deferrals.
 Under section 402(g) of the Code, employees with 15 or more years of service with the same employer limited by the cap may participate in a “catch up” provision.
 This provision allows eligible employees to defer an additional money over a five-year period.
 Persons under 50 and 50 or older have different maximum annual contribution limits.
 Maximum contribution limits may be found on the annual Universal Notice or by contacting your Human Resources team.

 What is the Minimum Deferral Amount?